Graduate Admission Office

 Concentrations are declared before the end of the first year.

-Balancing theory and practice with a commitment to community and organization advancement, the Milano School of International Affairs, Management, and Urban Policy programs equips graduates with the the capacity to act with professionalism and responsibility.
+Balancing theory and practice with a commitment to community and organization advancement, the Milano School of International Affairs, Management, and Urban Policy programs equips graduates with the capacity to act with professionalism and responsibility in the arenas of international affairs, policy, management, and sustainability.

-Milano School of International Affairs, Management and Urban Policy offers the Master of Science degree in four program areas: Environmental Policy and Sustainability, Urban Policy Analysis and Management, Nonprofit Management, Organizational Change Management, Urban Policy Analysis and Management, and a PhD in Public and Urban Policy.
-A postmaster\'s certificate in organizational development is offered.
-Students may design a unique curriculum across programs with the assistance of an academic advisor.
+Milano School of International Affairs, Management and Urban Policy offers the Master of Science degree in four program areas: Environmental Policy and Sustainability, Public and Urban Policy, Nonprofit Management, and Organizational Change Management.
+We offer a PhD in Public and Urban Policy.
+Postmaster's certificates in organization development, leadership and change, and sustainability strategies are offered.
+Students may design a unique curriculum across programs with the assistance of an academic adviser.

 To earn the Master of Science degree, students must complete 14 courses, each of which carries three credits: four schoolwide core courses, four to six core courses in a specific degree program, and four to six elective courses, for a total of 42 credits.
 The PhD Program requires each student to complete 60 credits of coursework, pass Qualifying Examinations, and complete a PhD dissertation.